 Borrowers can have several different types of federal loans, including Direct Loans, Federal Family Education Loans (FFELs), and Perkins Loans.
 To qualify for the Limited PSLF Waiver, borrowers with federal loan types that are not Direct Loans (e.g., borrowers with FFEL or Perkins Loans) must consolidate those loans into the Direct Loan Program by October 31, 2022.

 - Parent PLUS Loans are not directly eligible for the Limited PSLF Waiver.
-However, if Parent PLUS Loans can be consolidated with student loans that the parent took out for their own education, the entire resulting Direct Consolidation Loan can receive credit under the waiver based on the parent’s student loans.
+However, Parent PLUS Loans that were previously consolidated into a Direct Consolidation Loan will receive credit for repayment periods after the consolidation.
+Additionally, if Parent PLUS Loans are or were consolidated with student loans that the parent took out for their own education, the entire resulting Direct Consolidation Loan can receive credit under the waiver based on the parent’s student loans.

 Here’s how to see what type(s) of federal loans you have: